DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 The optional fields should be set to zero if unused.
 The field reserved for FAT32 stores part of the more significant part of the cluster number in FAT32 filesystems as the FAT12/16 field isn't large enough alone.  *Note: The root directory table also contains entries for directories.
 But this guide assumes the file is located in the root directory.*

 ### Loading the root directory table
 The first step in loading the root directory table is to first calculate it's position and size.
 This could be done once and hard coded, however it is relatively easy to calculate.
-Additionally by calculating this and similar values required later it will be easier to adapt the code to accomodate any changes later.
+Additionally by calculating this and similar values required later it will be easier to adapt the code to accommodate any changes later.

 Using the values from the boot sector parameter table described earlier the root table starting position and size in logical sectors can be calculated as: